 Value creation for Afrox is the sustainable and effective deliver of products and services to our customers in a profitable manner.
 Our Board considers the role of our risks, opportunities, strategy, business model, performance and sustainable development in this process.
 Review our key market differentiators and core competencies for examples of our value creation ability.

 Capital capabilities and key trade-offs

 Afrox is a capital-intensive and cash flow-generative business.
 Cash generated from operations is generally around 85% of EBITDA.
 These funds are used to meet the cost of replacing assets, dividends, finance costs and tax.
 Dividend cover is maintained at 50% of HEPS.
 Working capital management is crucial to keeping our cash-generative capacity.
-Particular attention is paid to managing imported inventory (Hard Goods, LPG and some special gases such as helium).
+Particular attention is paid to managing imported inventory (Hard Goods, LPG and some Special Gases such as helium).

 Significant cash holdings enhance the capacity to finance future growth opportunities.
 Gearing is managed within the financial covenants, which require that net interest-bearing borrowings do not exceed two-and-a-half times EBITDA and that the EBITDA interest cover ratio is not less than four times.
-Refer to Financial Director’s review for details of our financial performance.
+Refer to our Financial Director’s review for details of our financial performance.